mfractor/mfractor.github.io/docs/installation-and-setup.md

 ![update mfractor](img/setup/update-mfractor.png)

-Visual Studio Mac will check the MFractor addin server for updates and prompt you to update if there is a new version!
+Visual Studio Mac will check the MFractor extension server for updates and prompt you to update if there is a new version!

 ##Uninstalling MFractor

-You can uninstall MFractor through the addin manager at any time.
+You can uninstall MFractor through the Extension Manager at any time.

 Select the **Visual Studio Mac** main menu and then **Addins**

-Under **Gallery** then **IDE extensions** select the MFractor addin list item and then click **Uninstall**
+Under **Gallery** then **IDE extensions** select the MFractor extension list item and then click **Uninstall**

-You will be prompted to uninstall the addin, confirm uninstallation by clicking **Uninstall**
+You will be prompted to uninstall the extension, confirm uninstallation by clicking **Uninstall**

 ![uninstall mfractor ](img/setup/uninstall-mfractor.png)